Skip to main content

 Key Points

-3. At the same time, we injected the application's environment ID ENV_ID into the static website configuration.
-This allows pages to obtain the current deployment environment's ID by requesting /cloudbaseenv.json at the root directory of the static website.
-Thus, the same code can be deployed to other environments without modifications.
+3. Additionally, we inject the application's environment id ENV_ID into the static website's configuration.
+This allows pages to retrieve the current deployment environment's id by requesting /cloudbaseenv.json at the root directory of the static website.
+This approach enables the same codebase to be deployed across different environments without modifications.
 If using webpack for building, environment variables can also be bundled into the page code.

-4. The static website plugin also supports configuration of npm dependency installation, custom build commands, files to be ignored, and more.
-For detailed configuration instructions, please refer to the Static Website Plugin Configuration Documentation
+4. The Static Website plugin also supports configuring npm dependency installation, custom build commands, files to ignore, and more.
+For detailed configuration instructions, refer to the Static Website Plugin Configuration Documentation.

 Using the Login Authentication Plugin

-In this step, we need to use the login authentication plugin to automatically configure the login method for the application.
+In this step, we need to use the login authentication plugin to automate the configuration of login methods for the application.

-Add a field auth under framework.plugins, where the value of the field is a JSON object.
+Add a field auth under framework.plugins, where the value is a JSON object.

 {